Gromov-Witten/Hurwitz wall-crossing: Master space

-We now classify all $\epsilon_0$-pre-admissible modifications of $\xi_-$ in the sense of Definition \ref{modifiation}.
-By \cite[Lemma 5.1.1 (1)]{YZ}, it is enough to classify the modifications of $\eta_-$.
+We now classify all $\epsilon_0$-pre-admissible modifications of $\xi_+$ in the sense of Definition \ref{modifiation}.
+By \cite[Lemma 5.1.1 (1)]{YZ}, it is enough to classify the modifications of $\eta_+$, because the calibration data extends uniquely.

-All the modifications of $\eta_-$ are given by blow-ups and blow-downs around the points $p_i$ after taking base-changes with respect to finite extensions of $R$.
-The result of these modifications will be a change of singularity type of $\eta_-$ around $p_i$.
+All modifications of $\eta_+$ are given by blow-ups and contractions around the points $p_i$ after taking base-changes with respect to finite extensions of $R$.
+The result of these modifications will be a change of singularity type of $\eta_+$ around $p_i$.
 Hence the classification will depend on an array of rational numbers the nominator of which keeps track of the singularity type around $p_i$, while the denominator is responsible for the degree of an extension of $R$.
-The precise statement is the following lemma. \begin{lemma} For each $\underline{\alpha}=(\alpha_1,\dots, \alpha_\ell)\in \BQ_{\geq 0}^\ell$, such that $\underline{\alpha}\leq \underline{b}$, there exists a $\epsilon_0$-pre-admissible modification $\eta_{\underline{\alpha}}$ of $\eta_-$ with following properties \begin{itemize} \item up to a finite base change,
+The precise statement is the following lemma. \begin{lemma} For each $\underline{\alpha}=(\alpha_1,\dots, \alpha_\ell)\in \BQ_{\geq 0}^\ell$, such that $\underline{\alpha}\leq \underline{b}$, there exists an $\epsilon_0$-pre-admissible modification $\eta_{\underline{\alpha}}$ of $\eta_+$ with the following properties. \begin{itemize} \item Up to a finite base change,